Seattle Dog Bite Lawyers – What to Do After a Dog Bite

 Trespassing

-If the victim sustains a dog bite injury while illegally present on private property, the owner may not be liable.
+The owner may not be liable if the victim sustains a dog bite injury while illegally present on private property.
 RCW 16.08.050 states the victim must have “the express or implied consent of the owner” to be on the property.

 Provocation